If the answers to your questions cannot be found on this page, please contact us.

-A. Our flagship program, Making Contact, is broadcast on over 122 radio stations across the U.S. and Canada, South Africa, Australia and Ireland.
+A. Our flagship program, Making Contact, is broadcast on over 151 radio stations across the U.S. and Canada, and Australia .
 Individual listeners can hear us via Internet-only radio stations (Webcasters).
-See our USA Radio Schedule or our International Radio Schedule.
-If you’d like a staion in your area to air Making Contact let them know and let us know too! email@example.com
+See our Radio Schedule

 Q. “When does Making Contact air in my area?”

 A. See our Radio Schedule for stations across the United States, Canada and Austraila.
 You can also listen to programs from the Making Contact Archives online any time you want.
 And of course SUBSCRIBE to our podcasts wherever you get your podcasts Our episodes are now available to stream and download on Spotify, Apple Podcasts, Stitcher, Google Podcasts and more!
 See here.